 At a time when it seems like all news is bad news, it’s worth celebrating a multi-year trend that’s largely flown under the radar: the long, steady decline in U.S. motor vehicle deaths.

 The dream of a day when driving is as safe as walking across the living room remains distant.
 But it no longer seems like a whimsical hallucination.
-Car companies in America and across the world are working on a raft of new safety systems and technologies proven to reduce crash frequency and save lives.
+Car companies in America and worldwide are working on a raft of new safety systems and technologies proven to reduce crash frequency and save lives.
 Existing systems are getting better all the time, and new ones are constantly coming online.
 Let’s take a closer look at five reasons cars are safer than ever before — and why they’re likely to be even safer in the years to come.